Vecchia approximations of Gaussian-process predictions: Specific methods and their properties

 Under OP ordering, the likelihood $\adens(\bz_o) = \int \adens(\bx) d\by$ is unchanged when $\by_p$ is removed from $\bx$, and the Vecchia approximation is applied to the resulting vector $\bx_{\tilde o} = \bx \setminus \by_p$:

 Thus, likelihood inference can first be carried out based on $\bx_{\tilde o}$ (i.e., only based on $\by_o$ and $\bz_o$) using \eqref{eq:likelihood} as described in \citet{Katzfuss2017a}.
 Then, $\by_p$ can be appended at the end of $\bx$ when predictions are desired, without changing the distribution $\adens(\bz_o)$.
-This has the advantage that parameter inference and prediction can be carried out in a consistent framework --- see Appendix \ref{sec:predictionsunknown}.
+This has the advantage that parameter inference and prediction can be carried out in a consistent framework as described in Appendix \ref{sec:predictionsunknown}, and the prediction locations do not need to be known when training the model.
 If $\bU$ has already been calculated for $\bx_{\tilde o}$, it is also possible to reuse this matrix and simply append to it the columns corresponding to $\by_p$.
+Similarly, if prediction at additional locations is desired later, these can be ordered last and the existing matrices can be augmented, ensuring that the distribution of existing variables is unchanged.

 For the response-first methods, the likelihood reduces to the standard \citet{Vecchia1988} likelihood.
 However, if only predictions are desired, we can set $g(i) = \emptyset$ for $i=1,\ldots,n_O$ without changing the approximation of $\dens(\by|\bz_o)$, resulting in computational savings.
 To see this, note that this choice only affects $\bU_{rr}$, which does not appear in any of the quantities in Section \ref{sec:predictions}, because $\bV = \bU_{\ell\ell}$ and $\bfmu=-(\bU_{r\ell}\bU_{\ell\ell}^{-1})'\bz_o$ for response-first.